ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Abstract

 \section{Abstract}

-This paper presents the ShanghaiTech Mapping Robot, a state-of-the-art unmanned ground vehicle (UGV) designed for collecting comprehensive multi-sensor datasets to support research in robotics, computer vision, and autonomous driving.
+This paper presents the ShanghaiTech Mapping Robot, a state-of-the-art unmanned ground vehicle (UGV) designed for collecting comprehensive multi-sensor datasets to support research in robotics, Simultaneous Localization and Mapping (SLAM), computer vision, and autonomous driving.
 The robot is equipped with a wide array of sensors including RGB cameras, RGB-D cameras, event-based cameras, IR cameras, LiDARs, mmWave radars, IMUs, ultrasonic range finders, and a GNSS RTK receiver.
 The sensor suite is integrated onto a specially designed mechanical structure with a centralized power system and a synchronization mechanism to ensure spatial and temporal alignment of the sensor data.
 A 16-node on-board computing cluster handles sensor control, data collection, and storage.
-We describe the hardware and software architecture of the robot in detail and discuss the calibration procedures for the various sensors.
-The capabilities of the platform are demonstrated through an extensive dataset collected in diverse real-world environments.
-To facilitate research, we make the dataset publicly available along with the associated robot sensor calibration data.
-Performance evaluations on a set of standard perception and localization tasks showcase the potential of the dataset to support developments in Robot Autonomy.
+We describe the hardware and software architecture of the robot in detail and discuss the calibration procedures for the various sensors and investigate the interference for LiDAR and RGB-D sensors.
+The capabilities of the platform are demonstrated through an extensive outdoor dataset collected in a diverse campus environment.
+Experiments with two LiDAR-based and two RGB-based SLAM approaches showcase the potential of the dataset to support development and benchmarking for robotics.
+To facilitate research, we make the dataset publicly available along with the associated robot sensor calibration data: \url{https://slam-hive.net/wiki/ShanghaiTech_Datasets}